AceRNorth/gdsims/docs/sphinx/_sources/user_guide/defaults.rst

 - Toroid

-Toroidal (or otherwise called periodic) boundary conditions are applied to all edges of the square model area by default.
+Toroidal (or otherwise called periodic) boundary conditions are applied to all edges of the rectangular model area by default.

 .. seealso::
     Tutorial :doc:`../tutorials/tutorial4`